Everyone deserves to feel purposeful and valued.

-Working Choices is CAP’s employment assistance program.
+Bridges to Work is CAP’s employment assistance program.
 It is a personalized and holistic approach to helping you find work, whether it’s getting your GED, learning to write a stellar resume, or finding job leads.
 Even if you have a challenging work history or have tried other vocational rehabilitation programs with little success, we’ve got you covered.

 - Open Lab

 - Four days a week at the Client Service Center.
 Open Lab is a self-directed job search session that aims to serve as a mini one-stop career center.
 Available resources include computers (internet access, MS Word, Excel and PowerPoint), phone, fax, and photocopies.
 Staff are available to assist you with all aspects of job search — résumé, cover letter, online application, and more.

 - Weekly at the Client Service Center.
 Job Club is an opportunity to network with your peers, gain helpful occupational information, share job leads, and learn new skills and strategies.
 We will also occasionally feature guest speakers and employers to present on employment topics.